akhilm29/EFK-Stack/README.md

-## Overview
+## Overview:

-This repository contains the setup and configuration files for deploying the Elasticsearch, Fluentd, and Kibana (EFK) stack on Azure Kubernetes Service (AKS).
+his repository contains the setup and configuration files for deploying the Elasticsearch, Fluentd, and Kibana (EFK) stack on Azure Kubernetes Service (AKS).
 The EFK stack is used for centralized log management, real-time log analysis, and monitoring of applications running on AKS.

-## Prerequisites
+## Prerequisites for Deploying EFK Stack on Azure Kubernetes Service:

 Before deploying the EFK stack, ensure you have the following:
 - Azure account